Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab04.md

 ## Lab 04 - Ingest Logs from Microsoft Defender for Cloud

+## Lab overview
+This lab focuses on enhancing the security capabilities by enabling Microsoft Defender for Cloud to monitor events and ingest logs into Azure Sentinel.
+The objective is to strengthen threat detection, response, and analysis within the Azure environment.

 ## Lab scenario
 The Microsoft 365 Defender portal helps security teams investigate attacks across cloud resources, devices, and identities.
 In this lab, you will set up Log Analytics workspace in Azure and configure Microsoft Defender for Cloud to ingest security logs into the workspace for monitoring and analysis.